trevorbaca/mraz/mraz/etc/to-do.md

 TO-DO
 =====

+1. Implement SimultaneitySpecifier.
+    Formalize patterned simultaneities in a single voice.
+    Teach FigureMaker about SimultaneitySpecifier.

+2. Teach FigureMaker about ClusterSpecifier (cluster resonance).

-0. Add LH Resonance Voice.
+3. Add LH Resonance Voice.
     Add RH Resonance Voice.

-1. Integrate resonance depressed pitches.
-    Extend resonance pitches with the middle pedal.

-2. Extend FigureMaker with ClusterSpecifier for resonance pitches.

-3. Build segment 4.2.
+4. Build segment 4.2.

-4. Teach FigureAccumulator to populate _all_voice_names from ScoreTemplate.
+5. Teach FigureAccumulator to populate _all_voice_names from ScoreTemplate.
     Not at initialization but at class definition.

-5. Equip SegmentMaker with label_voices property.
+6. Equip SegmentMaker with label_voices property.

-6. Integrate formalizations of all three pedals.
+7. Integrate formalizations of all three pedals.

-7. Extend selectors to work with named figures.
+8. Extend selectors to work with named figures.

-8. Implement RegistrationSpecifier multistage (breakpoint) contours
+9. Implement RegistrationSpecifier multistage (breakpoint) contours

-9. Implement SimultaneitySpecifier.
-    Formalize patterned simultaneities in a single voice.
-    Applies to output of registration specifier.
-    (Octave-greater intervals possible after registration specifier.)
-    Implement 0 or more LMRSpecifier objects.
-    Extend FigureMaker with list of 0 or more SimultaneitySpecifier objects.

 10. Implement centroid registration.
 Operates in a single voice.
 First version with three input parameters: pitch-class set; ContourSpecifier (derived